scottishgovernment/resources.mygov.scot/_criterion/open-source.md

 ### In the discovery assessment

-To pass the discovery assessment, the service team usually needs to show they will make their source code open and reusable
+To pass, the service team usually need to show they will make their source code open and reusable

 ### In the alpha assessment

-To pass, they usually need to:
+To pass, the service team usually need to:

 * explain how they plan to make all new source code open and reusable
 * confirm that they own the intellectual property